1:1 Home-based ABA Therapy

 Successful Treatment Requires a Team Approach

-An individualized plan is developed based on your child’s individual needs according to the results of the ABLLS-R, VB-MAPP or other assessment tool, interview with parents, teachers and other professionals as well as direct observation.
-This plan is especially useful for developing an IEP, with not only goals and objectives that are appropriate, but simple to quantify progress.
+An individualized plan is developed based on your child’s individual needs as a result of an assessment tool, interview with parents, teachers and other professionals as well as direct observation.
+In addition, this plan is especially useful for developing an IEP with goals and objectives that are appropriate.
+Click here to learn more about our treatment plan.

 - Language skills